oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

     In the output the Autoupgrade tool provided, you can see the location of a summary report.
 It is available both in HTML format and in text format.
 Using the following command, you can view the output of the overall status in your Chrome browser:

-    ```
+    ```text
     $ <copy>google-chrome /u01/autoupgrade/log/cfgtoollogs/upgrade/auto/status/status.html &</copy>
     ```

     If you are working from a non-graphical environment, the same information is available in the log file indicated.

-    After you have checked that there are no issues, close the Chrome browser to continue,
+    After you have checked that there are no issues, close the Chrome browser to continue.
+Please note that the order in which the databases are listed in the configuration file does not have to match the order of the databases in the output files or in the job number that is assigned.

 6. Checking the individual pre-upgrade check logfiles